-System Attributes Definition UserInt (user-defined) Stores integer values you want to use.
-VCS does not interpret the value of this attribute.
-Type and dimension: integer-scalar Default: 0 VCSFeatures (system use only) Indicates which VCS features are enabled.
-Possible values are: 0-No features enabled (VCS Simulator) 1-L3+ is enabled 2-Global Cluster Option is enabled Even though VCSFeatures attribute is an integer attribute, when you query the value with the hasys -value command or the hasys -display command, it displays as the string L10N for value 1 and DR for value 2.
-Type and dimension: integer-scalar Default: Not applicable
+System Attributes Definition VCSFeatures Indicates which VCS features are enabled.
+Possible values are: (system use only) 0-No features enabled (VCS Simulator) 1-L3+ is enabled 2-Global Cluster Option is enabled Even though VCSFeatures attribute is an integer attribute, when you query the value with the hasys -value command or the hasys -display command, it displays as the string L10N for value 1 and DR for value 2.
+Type and dimension: integer-scalarDefault: Not applicable